soundpress/RulesOfNYC/docs/c16/index.rst

                (c) be located north of 44th Drive, south of Queens Plaza north, and west of 23rd Street; and

-         (F) not be located in the same building that contained, as of June 21, 2010, and continuing at the time of the submission of an application for coverage by any party, a use actively and currently pursued that is determined by the Loft Board to be inherently incompatible with residential use, as defined in 29 RCNY § 2-08(k) of these rules.
+         (F) not be located in the same building that contained, as of June 21, 2010, and continuing at the time of the submission of an application for coverage by any party, a use actively and currently pursued that is determined by the Loft Board to be inherently incompatible with residential use, as defined in 29 RCNY § 2-08(k).

    (5.)
 Study area.
 A study area as found in MDL § 281(2)(iii) is a term referring to an area, defined in § 42-02 of the Zoning Resolution, which is currently zoned as manufacturing and under study by the City Planning Commission for a determination of the appropriateness of the zoning.